pexmee/Twitrends/README.md

 ## Prerequisites

 To use Twitrends, access to the [Twitter Developer Portal](https://developer.twitter.com/en/apply-for-access) with working credentials to the Twitter API is needed. \
-Once access and credentials are obtained, the below packages need to be installed.
+Once access and credentials are obtained, the below packages need to be installed. \

+Keep in mind, you need to have a configured an [Elasticsearch](https://www.elastic.co/) instance with https, username and password.

 [tweepy - twitter python library](https://www.tweepy.org/)
 ```bash